MicrosoftDocs/azure-docs/articles/active-directory/app-provisioning/use-scim-to-provision-users-and-groups.md

 > [!NOTE]
 > While it's not possible to setup OAuth on the non-gallery applications, you can manually generate an access token from your authorization server and input it as the secret token to a non-gallery application.
 This allows you to verify compatibility of your SCIM server with the Azure AD Provisioning Service before onboarding to the app gallery, which does support the OAuth code grant.

 **Long-lived OAuth bearer tokens:** If your application doesn't support the OAuth authorization code grant flow, instead generate a long lived OAuth bearer token that an administrator can use to set up the provisioning integration.
-The token should be perpetual, or else the provisioning job will be [quarantined](application-provisioning-quarantine-status.md) when the token expires.
+The token should be perpetual, or else the provisioning job is [quarantined](application-provisioning-quarantine-status.md) when the token expires.

 For more authentication and authorization methods, let us know on [UserVoice](https://aka.ms/appprovisioningfeaturerequest).